Alonso-del-Arte/chess/doc/OpeningsAndDefenses.md

 This one's good for getting your queen out early on.
 But if you also want to get one of your bishops going early, choose another opening, like maybe king's pawn.
+This opening's also bad for getting your queenside knight out, because you don't want to put a knight on the edge of the board without a compelling reason.

 1. c3 b5 2. h4 f5 3. e4 h6 4.
 Qh5+ g6 5.
 Qxg6# 1-0